 - In a subversion of this trope (Abled Character, Disabled Actor) wheelchair-using actor David Adkins often appears in stage productions playing characters who aren't wheelchair users normally, and usually does so to rave reviews.
 He was even once cast in a production of Julius Caesar as Octavius, and performed the entire part from his wheelchair, which the rest of the cast simply pretended was not there.

 - In the My Little Pony: Friendship Is Magic episode "Trade Ya", one of the minor characters is a pegasus character with their legs fitted into what best could be described as a wheelchair for ponies.
-The character is a result of a Make-A-Wish charity effort for a teenager with spinal muscular atrophy, with the showrunners helping to design the teenager's character and the teenager supplying the voice.
+The character is voiced by a young fan with spinal muscular atrophy, and this was the result of a Make-A-Wish charity effort.

 - Actor/musician Jim Byrnes lost both his legs in a car accident.
 Most of his roles are of the "a guy who just happens to not have his legs" type.